sdague/waterfurnace/README.rst

 on the server side for resource constraints.
 The symphony website does a poll on the websocket every 5 seconds.

+The software now supports a CLI.
+For details, use waterfurnace --help

 Known Issues / limitations
 ==========================